shdlabs/SSTorytime/docs/pathsolve.md

 # pathsolve

-This is an experimental tool for finding contiguous paths between node sets.
+`pathsolve` is an experimental tool for finding contiguous paths between node sets.
+It can also be accessed through the web browser.

 For now, you can get started by trying the examples, e.g.
 <pre>